feophan/tenguesta_ngoldorinwa/docs/syntx/tvv.md

 	`virta` *he changes (something)*;<br>
 	`virya` *he changes (the subject performs the action on himself: autocausative)*;

 + The so-called passive voice, which expresses that the subject is affected by the action by someone else:

 	`a-ferya` *he is made ready, he is being prepared*;
 	`a-cúna` *it bends (no agent: decausative)*;

-!!! note
+>[!NOTE]
-	That the active voice is 'neutral' means that the subject of an active verb can be affected by the action: in fact, some active verbs express actions in which the subject is very clearly affected, e.g. `qualë` *he dies*, `gwalë` *he suffers torment*.
+>That the active voice is 'neutral' means that the subject of an active verb can be affected by the action: in fact, some active verbs express actions in which the subject is very clearly affected, e.g. `qualë` *he dies*, `gwalë` *he suffers torment*.
 The difference between causative, autocausative and decausative meanings is usually expressed lexically.

 #### Active and Passive Forms